What are Excel FIND and SEARCH functions?

 “IT Expert / Excel / Powerpoint / Word”

-We searched ‘p’ that occurs at position 6 and 26.
-However, the start_num argument is specified as below and see the result:
+We searched ‘p’ that occurs at positions 6 and 26.
+However, the start_num argument is specified as below, and see the result:

 =FIND(B10,B3,8)